EVOLV Tour XL Plus: Overview

 Although not the lightest, some other features improve the portability of the XL Plus.
 It has screw-in folding handlebars and the interior telescoping stem is squared off, so it won’t rotate inside making your handlebars off-center as can happen with rounded stems.

 The Tour XL Plus is 40 inches long by 7 inches wide and 42 inches tall.
 The folded dimensions are 48 inches by 9 inches by 15 inches.

-The XL Plus has an index finger throttle trigger and hand lever-operated brakes.
+The XL Plus has an index finger trigger throttle, much like a EY3 LCD throttle, and hand lever-operated brakes.
 The hard rubber handle grips have set screws that prevent them from turning as you’re riding and feel ultra durable.
 The handlebars are wider than most electric scooters and the stem has an adjustable height from 30.0 inches to a maximum of 40.2 inches—one of the tallest deck to handlebars heights we’ve seen.